Rear-end collision: who is liable and what are your rights?

 • concentration problems

-there may be a right to pain and suffering compensation for pain and loss of enjoyment of life.
+there may be a right to damages for pain and loss of enjoyment of life.

-In a rear-end collision, whiplash injury relatively often.
-Characteristics:
+In a rear-end collision, whiplash injury occurs relatively often.
+Characteristic:

 • medical scans do not always show abnormalities